ahmadrymera/Cypress-typescript/README.md

 # Cypress
-This automation is written in TypeScript (a strict syntactical superset of JavaScript and adds optional static typing to the language)
+This automation is written in TypeScript (a strict syntactical superset of JavaScript that adds optional static typing to the language)

 ## Running Tests